Why is memory important: Learning from past experiences

 Image of the different sorts of memories.

-We won’t go into the details, but the working memory works very briefly to retain the information in order to manipulate it.
+We won’t go into the details, but the working memory works very briefly to retain the information to manipulate it.
 The short-term memory in turn stores that retained information for a short while before it gets lost again, or stored in our long-term memory.

-Ultimately, information we are aware of is stored in our long-term memory, where it can be stored for a long time for future usage.
+Ultimately, the information we are aware of is stored in our long-term memory, where it can be stored for a long time for future usage.

 What is memory?